corrode/corrode.github.io/content/blog/ugly/index.md

 - "It's difficult to transition to Rust from <this other language I know>."
 - "The code is not satisfying to read, it feels clunky and verbose."

-[^keywords]: It turns out that all 48 Rust keywords can [fit into 300 characters](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=c1c8e31332776002d7030e2e242ebcee), so there really isn't that much syntax to begin with.
+[^keywords]: It turns out that all 48 Rust keywords can [fit into 300 characters](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=c1c8e31332776002d7030e2e242ebcee), so there isn't a crazy amount to begin with.

 From these frustrations, people often conclude that Rust is not for them and quit.